Military-Industrial Commission of the Soviet Union: History

 The Scientific and Technical Council of the Military-Industrial Commission was headed for many years by Academician of the USSR Academy of Sciences A. N. Shchukin, who held the rank of Deputy Chairman of the Military-Industrial Commission.
 The Scientific and Technical Council of the Military-Industrial Commission consisted of 10-12 sections on the main problems of developing weapons and military equipment.
 They employed 200-250 members of the Scientific and Technical Council from the defense industry, research institutes of the USSR Ministry of Defense, the USSR Academy of Sciences, and higher educational institutions.
 One of the sections of the Scientific and Technical Council, which included academicians and corresponding members of the USSR Academy of Sciences, was officially called the "Presidium".

 The decisions of the Military-Industrial Commission were mandatory for all ministries and departments developing and producing military products, regardless of their departmental subordination.

+The Soviets had vested military-industrial interests in selling weapons, to the benefit of the Military-Industrial Commission.
+Odom describes its practices, making sure arms factories were kept in production by allowing the supply of every type of equipment requested by client states.
+Odom says a number of interested officials "profited personally from these sales."
+By the mid-1980s, Gorbachev was trying to de-escalate the Cold War, but instead the VPK were producing and exporting weapons as if the Cold War was actually escalating.

 In 1985, the previously created commission was transformed into the State Commission of the Council of Ministers of the USSR on Military-Industrial Issues, and in 1991, into the State Military-Industrial Commission of the Cabinet of Ministers of the USSR.